Blog

 Stage 2: Dispatch and Driver Assignment

-Once an order is ready for execution, the system must answer a question that looks simple but rarely is: which driver should handle this delivery, and when?
+Once an order is ready for execution, the delivery management system must answer a question that looks simple but rarely is: which driver should handle this delivery, and when?

-Delivery driver management software handles the assignment layer.
-A well-built system evaluates multiple variables simultaneously: driver proximity to the pickup point, available vehicle capacity, delivery time windows, driver shift hours, and historical performance metrics.
+The dispatch and driver assignment layer evaluates multiple variables simultaneously: driver proximity to the pickup point, available vehicle capacity, delivery time windows, driver shift hours, and historical performance metrics.
 Manual dispatch cannot optimize across all of those variables at scale.
 Experienced dispatchers can make good intuitive decisions for small fleets, but the margin for error increases sharply as order volumes and route complexity grow.

 Driver app quality sits inside this stage.
 The app is the interface between the dispatch system and the driver.
 It should surface job details, navigation, time windows, and special instructions without requiring the driver to make calls to the dispatcher.
 Two-way communication within the app, rather than via personal phone, keeps delivery conversations structured and auditable.